base-org/web/apps/base-docs/docs/tokens.md

 slug: /tokens/list
 ---

-# The Base Goerli & Mainnet Token List
+# The Base Token List

 This page is intended for token issuers who already have an ERC-20 contract deployed on Ethereum and would like to submit their token for bridging between Ethereum and Base and Base Mainnet to Base Bridge and other bridges.
 Base uses the [Optimism Superchain token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io) as a reference for tokens that have been deployed on Base.